 The DJI Phantom 4 is the mothership of all filming drones and offers enough features to make helicopters jobless in the film industry.

-It comes with its own 20 Megapixel camera which shoots in 4K resolution and 60 frames per second.
+It comes with its own 20 MP camera which shoots in 4K resolution and 60 frames per second.
 Its actual flight time of 28 minutes (!) can give you longer clips and will make each charge worth the wait and with 2 spare batteries with the bundle, you really have a swell time in flying.

-Here's an EXHAUSTIVE review of the DJI phantom.:
+Here's an EXHAUSTIVE review of the DJI Phantom:

 To check DJI Phantom 4's latest price, click here.